pimbrouwers/Donald/README.md

 If you're a programmer and have used a database, he's impacted your life in a big way.

-This library is named in his honour.
+This library is named after him.

 ## Getting Started